General & Legal Questions

-What is pre- and post- authorisation data?
+What is pre- and post- authorization data?

 A payment transaction is a set of information about money that flows from an entity (the payer) to another entity (the beneficiary) through the payment ecosystem.
-As the transaction is processed by different entities (e.g., payment gateway, acquirer, issuer), it requires authorisation from the payer's bank.
+As the transaction is processed by different entities (e.g., payment gateway, acquirer, issuer), it requires authorization from the payer's bank.

-Post-authorisation data is crucial for maximizing the benefits of Fraudio's products.
+Post-authorization data is crucial for maximizing the benefits of Fraudio's products.
 We use this data to provide historical context to transactions.

-Can I send data just post-authorisation?
+Can I send data just post-authorization?